If you feel overwhelmed by information, you should try uisng Evernote to organize your online content.

-Knowing where to find something quickly that you read yesterday, a week ago, or even a month ago.
+It will help you to find something quickly that you read yesterday, a week ago, or even six months ago.

 A System That Will Save You Hours

-You see, I have a system that means I know exactly where to find any article I’ve ever come across.
-And I can do it on my laptop, my smartphone, or any other platform.
+With this system you'll know exactly where to find any article you've ever come across.
+And you can do it on a laptop, your smartphone, or any other platform.

 First of all, open a free account in Evernote, if you don’t already have one.

 Then go to the Evernote download page and get the Evernote app.
 There's one for IOS and one for Android.

 Open the Evernote app and click on ‘Notebooks’ and then ‘+ New Notebook’: